Taliban enters Kabul city, seizes control of presidential palace

 He said the type and form of the new government in Afghanistan would be made clear soon.

-Naeem declared that the war in Afghanistan is after Taliban fighters ceased the capital, Kabul.
+Naeem declared that the war in Afghanistan is over after Taliban fighters ceased the capital, Kabul.

 He said: